ibrahim0moakkit/Full-Adder-layout/README.md

 # Full adder layout and simulation using Electric EDA and LTspice
 ## Passed ERC and DRC checks successfully
+(This layout isn't fully optimized.
+It was my first attempt ever.
+However, after my internship at Golden Electronics, I can make significant improvements to it.)

 ## layout